-7. Lower the deck to the normal operating position and rotate locking arms downward.
+7. Lower the deck to the normal operating position and rotate locking arms downward into the LOCKED position.

 Do not operate mower with deck tilt-up pivot joint UNLOCKED.
 Make sure locking arms are in the LOCKED position and the tilt-up joint is rigid (locked).